ergo-services/ergo/docs/networking/remote-start-application.md

 **Resource contention** - An application starting on a remote node consumes that node's resources (CPU, memory, file descriptors).
 If multiple nodes simultaneously request starting applications on the same remote node, it could become resource-constrained.
 Coordinate start requests to avoid overwhelming nodes.

 **Application lifecycle** - Once started remotely, the application runs until explicitly stopped or until the remote node terminates.
-The requesting node has no automatic control over the running application.
-If you want to stop it later, you need to send another request (the framework doesn't currently support remote application stop, but you can implement custom coordination via messages).
+The requesting node has no automatic control over the running application. `gen.RemoteNode` has no stop counterpart: to stop it later, either ask the node's system application through `manage.RequestDoAppStop`, or coordinate it with your own messages.

 **Supervision independence** - The application is supervised by the remote node, not by the requesting node.
 If the requesting node crashes, the application keeps running.
 If the remote node crashes, the application terminates.
 This independence is important for operational reasoning - the application's lifecycle is tied to where it runs, not to who started it.